 "Getting a streak-free finish on the hands is notoriously tricky.
 It was one of the many reasons why I introduced brushes into the 3 Step-Tanning Method, that and it just makes the whole finish all over look completely flawless."

 "[Some brides] go too dark for their natural skin tone which won’t compliment their dress the way it normally would."

 DON'T feel nervous about getting naked in front of your tanner

 "It’s all about personality here.
 I have to remember to think about my tone, my pitch, talking to them about the tan but also their life and getting to know them like a friend.
 I always start on the lower body so you don’t have face to face contact for a while, this makes them feel a lot more relaxed around you."

-RELATED: 10 of the best fake tans to make you look like a bronze goddess
+RELATED: The best fake tans to make you look like a bronze goddess

 DO think of timing when you're booking your pre-wedding tan